phoenixframework/phoenix/guides/ecto.md

 ALTER USER postgres WITH SUPERUSER;
 ```

-Now that we have Ecto and Postgres installed and configured, the easiest way to use Ecto is to generate an Ecto *schema* through the `phx.gen.schema` task.
+Now that we have Ecto and Postgres installed and configured, the easiest way to use Ecto is to generate an Ecto *schema* through the `mix phx.gen.schema` task.
 Ecto schemas are a way for us to specify how Elixir data types map to and from external sources, such as database tables.
 Let's generate a `User` schema with `name`, `email`, `bio`, and `number_of_pets` fields.

 ```console
 $ mix phx.gen.schema User users name:string email:string \